GenReports/AutoDoc/README.md

    AutoDoc scans a Git repository for commits within a given period.

 2. **Context Injection**
-   A custom `Context.txt` file allows you to provide background information or instructions for the AI model without touching the source code.
+   A custom `Context.txt` file allows you to provide your project background informations for the AI model.

 3. **Commit Processing**
    - Commits are grouped by day.